Kushal2006/PCB-To-Path-Generator/README.md

 // IMP //

-You are getting the Shoulder and Elbow location on the assumtion that θ ( Tilt in the fixture) is 0
+You are getting the Shoulder and Elbow location on the assumtion that θ ( Tilt in the fixture) is 0.
+To get actual θ value we would need to use Fiducial Markers or Aruco Markers.
+The attached link is where we took the concept from: